IISA Beginner Learn-to-Inline Programme

 If the students catch on quickly and have the endurance, we move right on to the next skill set in the same class.
 It can take from three to eight classes to cover all the material, depending on class size and student aptitudes.
 For those who want to continue, there is an intermediate and advanced/ intermediate programme.
 Classes generally last an hour.
 Arrive early and allow extra time for gearing up.
 The first class is usually scheduled for around 1 1/2 hours.

 Most lessons are held on surfaces near downtown.
 Each year some lessons are held on the trails and on a paved track.
+I also organize free group skates for my students, up the Humber or the Don and for sure on the Hamilton Beach Trail.

 After completing the full beginner programme, it is recommended that the students attend a Street/Trail Skills Clinic to learn how to apply all their skills to real-life situations.

 In addition to functioning skates, students require knee and elbow pads, wrist guards, as well as a helmet.
 No exceptions.
-Rentals are available in most sizes.
+Rentals are available in many sizes.
 Skates $5, All pads $5, Helmet $5.
 Students are expected to arrive sufficiently early to be all geared up and ready to skate at the appointed hour.
 No shows and last minute cancellations are subject to payment

 Email me